ericbulloch/kwmd/README.md

 I navigate using the `cd` command to change directories, just like in Linux.
 The `ls` command is usable in FTP and works the same way as it does in Linux.

+#### FTP Downloading File

+Downloading a file from the ftp server to my machine is very simple.
+If I wanted to save the `note.txt` file that is in the current directory of the FTP server into the directory on my machine I was in when I ran the ftp command, I would run:

+`get note.txt`

+If I wanted to specify where the save gets saved on my machine, I can just tell the command where to save the file:

+`get note.txt /root/secret.txt`

+This will save the note.txt file on the server as secret.txt on my machine in the /root directory.

 #### FTP Viewing File Contents

 View files is different in FTP.
 I have provided some examples of how not to do it: